Jozty/website/content/functions/join.md

 ---
-title: join function
+title: Join function
-description: a thorough tour of join function
+description: Concatenate all the elements into single string(It can be also array)
+keywords: Join
 ---

 ## Join